hermonochy/QuizMaster/README.md

 - more methods of awnsering questions
 - adding pictures to questions
-- more user friendly method of starting and interface
+- more user friendly method of starting
+- more user friendly interface
 - multiplayer options
+- different game modes